maciejskorski/enhanced-pll-trng/README.md

 ### ⚙ Generating configurations

-[find_PLL-TRNG_configs.py](src/find_PLL-TRNG_configs.py) is the Python script that generates the list of all possible configurations, along with the list of time distances between contributing bits.
-[The main code block](https://github.com/maciejskorski/new_pll_trng/blob/main/src/find_PLL-TRNG_configs.py#L474-L494) contains the constraints of the state-space to explore.
+[find_PLL-TRNG_configs.py](src/find_pll_trng_configs.py) is the Python script that generates the list of all possible configurations, along with the list of time distances between contributing bits.
+[The main code block](https://github.com/maciejskorski/new_pll_trng/blob/main/src/find_pll_trng_configs.py#L474-L494) contains the constraints of the state-space to explore.
 First developed by <a href="mailto:brice.colombier@univ-st-etienne.fr">Brice Colombier</a>, the authors modified this script to compute the time distances between contributing bits.

 ### 🏁 Data Basics

-The notebook [Basics.ipynb](src/Basics.ipynb) shows how to process and visualize data samples.
+The notebook [raw_data_processing.ipynb](src/raw_data_processing.ipynb) shows how to process and visualize data samples.
 It reproduces Figures 10 and 11 from the paper.

 ### 💻 Theoretical Model Properties

-The R notebook [PLL_TRNG_Model.ipynb](src/PLL_TRNG_Model.ipynb) explains in detail how to use the theoretical model.
+The R notebook [stochastic_model.ipynb](src/stochastic_model.ipynb) explains in detail how to use the theoretical model.
 It reproduces Figures 4, 5, 6 and 7 from the paper.

 ### 🔬 Statistical Analysis under Regular Conditions

-The notebook [TRNG_Dependency_Analysis.ipynb](src/TRNG_Dependency_Analysis.ipynb) runs the statistical analysis of the acquired data, reproducing Table 4, Figure 12 and Figure 13 from the paper.
+The notebook [model_analysis.ipynb](src/model_analysis.ipynb) runs the statistical analysis of the acquired data to validate empirically all of the model assumptions.
+It reproduces Table 4, Figure 12 and Figure 13 from the paper.

 ### 🌡️🔌 Analysis under Corner Values

-The notebook [Corner_Values.ipynb](src/Corner_Values.ipynb) analyzes the data aquired under corner values of temperature and voltage.
+The notebook [corner_values.ipynb](src/corner_values.ipynb) analyzes the data aquired under corner values of temperature and voltage.

 ### ❄️ Temperature Attack